-Today is my 52nd birthday, and as I got up and looked in the mirror, I couldn’t help but notice how dry my face and hair look.
-My skin is literally crying out for moisture.
-Ever since I started going through menopause, moisture has been zapped from both my hair and skin.
-What were once luxuriously full locks and a glowing, well-hydrated complexion, have now become dry flaky skin, and an undernourished, lifeless mane.
-And although I have a beauty ritual that consists of moisturizers, oils, and exfoliates to pamper and prime my skin, nothing seems to work.
+As I got up this morning and looked in the mirror, I couldn’t help but notice how dry my face and hair have become.
+Ever since I’ve started going through menopause, moisture has been zapped from both my hair and skin.
+What were once luxurious full locks and a glowing, well-hydrated complexion, have now become dry, flaky skin and an undernourished, lifeless mane.
+And although I have a beauty ritual which consists of an abundance of moisturizers, oils, and exfoliates, nothing seems to be working.

 According to the North American Menopause Society (yes, there exists such a society), estrogen improves the thickness and quality of the skin, as well as the collagen content, which prevents aging.
-But as we hit menopause, estrogen levels begin to decrease, which creates adverse effects on your hair and skin.
+As we hit menopause, estrogen levels begin to decrease, creating adverse effects on your hair and skin.
 “That, combined with hormonal changes, creates fine lines and wrinkles, and sagging skin around the neck, cheeks, and jawline,” says Dr. Cynthia Cobb, nurse practitioner specializing in women’s health, and founder and owner of the medical spa Allure Enhancement Center.

 Do More of This